joshualeejunyi/tp/docs/team/pqienso.md

 BYTE-CEPS is a CLI-based tool for setting and tracking fitness goals.
 The user interacts with the tool using commands entered via the CLI interface.
 With BYTE-CEPS, they can compile a list of exercises, build custom workouts, assign workouts to a weekly schedule and log details of each exercise completed in each performed workout.

-BYTE-CEPS is written in Java, and has approximately 5.6 kLoC.

 ### Summary of Contributions
 All code contributed can be seen on the tP dashboard [here](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=&sort=totalCommits%20dsc&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2024-02-23&tabOpen=true&tabType=authorship&tabAuthor=pqienso&tabRepo=AY2324S2-CS2113-F14-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false).